About This Chapter

 14. Reviewing Goal Achievement: Comparing Results to Set Goals

-Progress towards goals must be monitored and reviewed to determine whether you're on the right track.
-In this lesson, you'll learn about comparing results against a standard to determine goal achievement and explore the process of review and assessment of those results.
+Progress towards goals should be monitored and reviewed to determine if efforts are on the right track.
+Learn about comparing results against a standard to determine goal achievement and explore the process of review and assessment of those results.

 Earning College Credit